alexp/alexp.github.io/_posts/2013-09-10-how-it-thought-i-wanted-to-become-a-digital-nomad.md

 go traveling for instance, for two months every year or so (details irrelevant).

 3) keep working on that "passive income" wordpress site and/or travel blog that makes you tons of cash and travel till you puke ;)

+SIDENOTES:

+* I personally dislike the 'digital nomad' term.
+There is something inherently 'douchy' about this title.
+* If interested, please follow my travel adventures at http://airseasummit.com/